Rxseboy

-Anthony Shane Tubbs (born December 19, 1999), known by his stage name Rxseboy, pronounced "Roseboy", is an American lo-fi hip hop rapper who is based in Florida.
-He is best known for collaborating with Powfu and Sarcastic Sounds on singles such as "The way that you see me" (feat.
+Anthony Shane Tubbs (born December 19, 1999), known by his stage name Rxseboy (pronounced "Roseboy"), is an American lo-fi hip hop rapper based in Florida.
+He is best known for collaborating with Powfu and Sarcastic Sounds on singles such as "The Way That You See Me" (feat.
 Rxseboy, Sarcastic Sounds, and Ayleen Valentine), "Eyes Blue Like The Atlantic, Pt.
 2" (feat.
-Powfu, Alec Benjamin & Rxseboy), and "ill come back to you" (feat.
-Sarcastic Sounds & Rxseboy), along with his own songs "When We Were 16" and "Memory" (feat.
+Powfu, Alec Benjamin and Rxseboy), and "I'll Come Back to You" (feat.
+Sarcastic Sounds and Rxseboy), along with his own songs "When We Were 16" and "Memory" (feat.
 SadBoyProlific).

-Early life
+Early life and career beginnings

 In 2017, Tubbs had been broken up with by a girl he was dating at the time.
-In retaliation, he decided to make a song about it and showed a snippet on Instagram.
-After doing this, most of the school would see the snippet and start turning on the girl that had broken up with him.
-After finishing his junior year of high school, he released his first project, "Daydreams".
-The next year he released his first mixtape, "Balance", which was his first lo-fi related project.
-"Balance" featured his single "Thrive", which is still one of his most popular songs.
+In retaliation, he decided to make a song about it and posted a snippet of it on Instagram.
+After doing this, most of the school would see the snippet and turn on the girl that had broken up with him.
+After finishing his junior year of high school, he released his first project, Daydreams.
+The next year he released his first mixtape, Balance, which was his first lo-fi related project.
+Balance featured his single "Thrive", which is one of his most popular songs to date.

-In 2021, Tubbs would release the song "somewhere else", with fellow rapper "ozee".
-Ozee (presumed name Austin) was a close friend of Tubbs, and had died shortly after the songs completion.
+In 2021, Tubbs would release the song "Somewhere Else", with fellow rapper "Ozee".
+Ozee was a close friend of Tubbs, and died shortly after the song's completion.
 Rxse released the song out of respect for Austin, stating this in the song's description: